SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 #### Advantages
 - Pruning does not affect the final result.
-- Effectiveness depends on the order in which successor nodes are examined.
+- Effectiveness of pruning depends on the order in which successor nodes are examined.
 	- In the ideal case, the time complexity can be reduced to *O(b<sup>m/2</sup>)*.

 ### Games with Elements of Chance
 - Non-deterministic games have random elements that can affect the operators.